Background pattern

 • Baclofen (muscle relaxant).

-• Amifostine (used in cancer therapy).
+• Amifostine (used in anticancer therapy).

 • Mefloquine (antimalarial medication).

-• Quinidine (to slow heart rate).
+• Quinidine (to slow the heart rate).

 • Bupropion (to help quit smoking).